Search the JIRA 5.0.x Beta and RCs Documentation:

 ( * subject to project-specific permissions.)

-(warning) The decision to grant the Bulk Change permission should be considered carefully.
+The decision to grant the Bulk Change permission should be considered carefully.
 This permission grants users the ability to modify a collection of issues at once.
 For example, in JIRA installations configured to run in Public mode (i.e. anybody can sign up and create issues), a user with the Bulk Change global permission and the Add Comments project permission could comment on all accessible issues.
 Undoing such modifications may not be possible through the JIRA application interface and may require changes made directly against the database (which is not recommended).

 People who have the JIRA System Administrators permission can perform all of the administration functions in JIRA, while people who have only the JIRA Administrators permission cannot perform functions which could affect the application environment or network.
-This is useful for organisations which need to delegate some administrative privileges (e.g. creating users, creating projects) to particular people, without granting them complete rights to administer the JIRA system.
+This separation is useful for organizations which need to delegate some administrative privileges (e.g. creating users, creating projects) to particular people, without granting them complete rights to administer the JIRA system.

-By default, the jira-administrators group has both the JIRA Administrators permission and the JIRA System Administrators permission.
 If you need some people to have only the JIRA Administrators permission (and not the JIRA System Administrators permission), you will need to use two separate groups, e.g.:

 1. Create a new group (e.g. called jira-system-administrators).